-After clicking on the icon, you can ping the icon to your launcher for easy access in the future:
+After clicking on the icon, you can pin the icon to your launcher for easy access in the future:

-In Ubuntu 11.x — the Cisco Anyconnect Icon does NOT show up in the top notification bar.
-This is because you have to manually configure which application you want to whitlist and show up in the system tray.
+In Ubuntu 11.x, the Cisco AnyConnect Icon does NOT show up in the top notification bar.
+This is because you have to manually configure which application you want to whitelist and show up in the system tray.

-11) After clicking the Cisco AnyConnect VPN Client application, make sure you are connecting to vpn.ncsu.edu in the “Connect to:” field.
-You will immediately be prompted for your unity username and password to login.
+11) After clicking the Cisco AnyConnect VPN Client application, see the “Connect to:” field to make sure you are connecting to vpn.ncsu.edu.
+You will immediately be prompted for your Unity username and password to login.

 12) In order to disconnect, click on the Cisco AnyConnect Icon and click on “Disconnect” in the Connection Tab.